-Here are some tips I’ve learned from using the concentrates instead of SodaStream syrup recipes:
+Here are tips I’ve learned from using the concentrates, instead of SodaStream syrup recipes:

 - The darker the better.
 We’ve had great luck with grape juice and pomegranate juice concentrates.
 For some reason, the light the juice, the lighter the taste in the SodaStream bottle.
 You could add more syrup to intensify the taste, but that would defeat the purpose of using the syrups to save money.

 - Lemonade concentrates don’t fair as well.
 Like I mentioned above, lighter syrups don’t work as well, and this includes the lemonade concentrates.

 - Use the SodaStream bottle cap to measure.
 We use 4 capfuls per bottle, but use however much you would like.
 At 4 capfuls, you’ll be able to stretch that 2 dollar concentrate.

 - Place the concentrate in a glass container once opened.
 This is key.
 Not only is it easier to spill all of your concentrate if you leave it in the plastic container, but it may have a chance to attract other odors or flavors from various items in the fridge.
 Place your concentrate in a mason jar or any other glass container you may have.